OpenMPT/openmpt/doc/module_formats.md

   * `FileReader::ReadString` and friends for reading them directly from a file
   * `mpt::String::Read` for reading them from a struct or char array,
   * `mpt::String::Copy` for copying between char arrays or `std::string`.

   "Read" functions take care of string padding (zero / space padding), so those should be used when extracting strings from files.
-"Copy" should only be used on strings that have previously been read.
+"Copy" should only be used on strings that have previously been read using the "Read" functions.
   If the target is a char array rather than a `std::string`, these will take care of properly null-terminating the target char array, and prevent reading past the end of a (supposedly null-terminated) source char array.
-* Do not use static variables in your loader.
+* Do not use non-const static variables in your loader.
 Loaders need to be thread-safe for libopenmpt.
 * `FileReader` instances may be used to treat a portion of another file as its own independent file (through `FileReader::ReadChunk`).
 This can be useful with "embedded files" such as WAV or Ogg samples.
+Container formats are another good example for this usage.
 * Samples *either* use middle-C frequency *or* finetune + transpose.
 For the few weird formats that use both, it may make sense to translate everything into middle-C frequency.
 * Add the new `MODTYPE` to `CSoundFile::UseFinetuneAndTranspose` if applicable, and see if any effect handlers in `soundlib/Snd_fx.cpp` need to know the new `MODTYPE`.
 * Do not rely on hard-coded magic numbers.
-For example, comparing if an index is valid for a given array, do not hard-code the array size but rather use `MPT_ARRAY_COUNT` or, for ensuring that char arrays are null-terminated, `mpt::String::SetNullTerminator`.
+For example, when comparing if an index is valid for a given array, do not hard-code the array size but rather use `MPT_ARRAY_COUNT` or, for ensuring that char arrays are null-terminated, `mpt::String::SetNullTerminator`.
+Similarly, do not assume any specific quantities for OpenMPT's constants like MAX_SAMPLES, MAX_PATTERN_ROWS, etc.
+  These may change at any time.
 * Pay attention to off-by-one errors when comparing against MAX_SAMPLES and MAX_INSTRUMENTS, since sample and instrument numbers are 1-based.
 * Placement of the loader function in `CSoundFile::Create` depends on various